Who Wants to Be a Millionaire? (British game show): Original series (1998–2014)

 In March 2006, Celador began procedures to sell the format of the show and all UK episodes, as part of their first step towards the sale of their formats divisions.
 The purchase of both assets was made by Dutch company 2waytraffic, which were then passed on to Sony Pictures Entertainment in 2008 when it acquired 2waytraffic.
 As the original series progressed, variations of the format were created, and screened as special episodes, including celebrity editions, games featuring couples as contestants, and episodes themed around special events such as Mother's Day.

-The Christmas Eve celebrity special from December 2010 drew its biggest audience since 2006.
+The Christmas celebrity special in December 2010, which was broadcast live, drew its biggest audience since 2006.
 To capitalise on this, and breathe new life into the show, only celebrity contestants appeared on the show from April 2011, in special live editions that coincided with holidays, events and other notable moments, such as the end of a school term.
+Half of the total money won in these shows went into a 'prize pot' for a viewer competition, one viewer was called live at the end of the show and asked a question to win the money.
 From 2012–13, special episodes entitled "The People Play" were broadcast for three consecutive nights between 9 and 11 July 2012.
 They featured contestants from the general public with viewers at home playing along.
-The special was used three more times in 2013, once on 7 May, and twice more on 21 May, before the special's format was discontinued.
+The special was used three more times in 2013, airing across three successive weeks on Tuesday nights.

 On 22 October 2013, Tarrant announced that, after fifteen years of hosting the programme, he would be leaving Who Wants to Be a Millionaire?, which consequently led ITV to axe the programme once his contract was finished; no more specials would be filmed after this announcement, leaving only those made before it to be aired as the final episodes.
 After the final celebrity editions, Tarrant hosted a clip show entitled "Chris' Final Answer", which aired on 11 February 2014 and ended the original series.